 Your primary responsibility is to help students understand the purpose of an academic honor society and to facilitate the success of the chapter on your campus.

 - One of the ﬁrst things you will want to do is to read the Constitution of National Alpha Lambda Delta.
 This document will familiarize you with various requirements and expectations regarding membership and chapter activities.

 - Be informed of the policies and procedures related to maintaining student organization recognition status on your campus.
 This usually involves paperwork filed each year with a student activities office.

 - Update chapter contact information.
 Do you have new officers for the year?
 Let us know who they are!
 Use this form to submit information.
 Also be sure to update advisor contact information in MHS, or email changes to us.

-- Inviting and initiating new members occurs annually (at minimum; some chapters chose to invite eligible students each term).
-The Membership Management Guide is an overview of obtaining eligibility lists, sending invitations, planning an initiation ceremony, and chapter activities.
+- Inviting and initiating new members occurs annually (at minimum; some chapters choose to invite eligible students each term).
+The Membership Management Guide is an overview of obtaining eligibility lists, sending invitations, planning an initiation ceremony, and managing chapter activities.

 - Student officers and the advisor should work closely to ensure that sending invitations and information materials to eligible students is accomplished accurately and efficiently.
 This includes familiarizing yourself and your chapter with the MyHonorSociety (MHS) online registration system, if your chapter uses it.